- Chicken (breast) typically has a bit higher protein content than seitan, but it depends on the seitan recipe you use.

 |Nutrient||% of RDA||% of RDA|

-Chicken also has a good amount of niacin and vitamin B6, but it’s not like those are particularly important or hard to get vitamins.
+Chicken also has a good amount of niacin and vitamin B6, but it’s not like those are particularly special or hard to get vitamins.

 Which Protein Source is Better for Building Muscle?

 While both seitan and chicken breast have some nutritional value, the main reason that you’d want to eat either is the protein.

 For vegetarians and vegans, seitan isn’t quite as good as chicken for protein, but it’s still a fantastic source of it.

 For omnivores, take your pick, or incorporate both into your diet, you can’t really go wrong.
 You might also want to take a look at this lentils vs meat comparison that I made, or more specifically, chickpeas vs chicken.